tomjoht/learnapidoc/_docs/introduction_to_rest_apis/index.md

 Because the purpose of the course is to help you learn, there are many activities that require hands-on coding and other exercises.
 Along with the learning activities, there are also conceptual deep dives, but the focus is always on *learning by doing*. {% if site.format == "web" %}Where there are hands-on activities, I typically include this icon in the section title: <i class="fa fa-user-circle"></i>.{% endif %}

 Other topics have the word "Activity" in the title.
-The activities are integrated in various sections, but you can also see a consolidated list of activity content in the [Workshop Activities](docapis_workshop_activities.html).
+The activities are integrated into various sections, but you can also see a consolidated list of activity content in the [Workshop Activities](docapis_workshop_activities.html).

 I refer to the content here as a "course" instead of a book or a website, primarily because I include a lot of exercises throughout in each section, and I find that people who want to learn API documentation prefer a more hands-on "course" experience.

 ## Will this course help you get a job in API documentation?

 The most common reason people take this course is to transition into API documentation.
 This course will help you make that transition, but you can't just passively read through the content.
 You need to do the activities outlined in each section, especially those topics that involve working with content from an [open-source project](docapis_find_open_source_project.html).
-These activities are key to building experience and credibility with a portfolio.
+These activities are crucial to building experience and credibility with a portfolio.
 I provide more details in [Getting a job in API documentation](jobapis.html).

 ## No programming skills required